Expect a bumpy ride this week when FDA advisers consider Covid-19 booster shots - KESQ

 To complicate matters, the booster controversy has become political and even somewhat bitter.

 Last month, President Joe Biden announced his administration’s intention to start a booster program, even citing a specific timeline: the week of September 20.
-That earned the ire of scientists who say the President should have kept quiet on the issue before the FDA and the CDC did their reviews.
+That earned the ire of scientists who say the President should keep quiet on issues under review by the FDA and CDC.

 Two FDA vaccine experts announced plans to leave the agency amid speculation that the President’s announcement was a reason.

 Monday, those FDA staffers — two of the agency’s top vaccine experts — co-authored an article stating that the data does not appear to support a need for booster shots for the general public right now.
-It was an unexpected move, given that FDA staff usually keep quiet publicly about drug and vaccine applications.
+It was a startling move, given that FDA staff usually keep mum publicly about drug and vaccine applications.

 “It’s — well, unconventional,” he said.